ibrahimBelkhiria/small-tests-ibrahim/README.md

 1. Fork the repository
 2. Each folder contains an exercise.
 Choose your favorite language.
 For each exercise, create a solution.rb (or solution.js if you chose JS) with your solution to the test.
+3. Either
+    * Send me Pull Request
-3. Send me Pull Request if possible, or a link to your repository at lucas@babasport.fr
+    * Send me link to your repository via email at lucas<at>babasport.fr
+    * Send me a zip of your repository
 4. ????
 5. [Profit](http://knowyourmeme.com/memes/profit)